fouadhussain/VendingMachine/README.md

 ----------------------------------------------------
 Test Description:

--Do not reset the Vending Machine.
+- Do not reset the Vending Machine.

--Then order a Soda but Cancel the Request when checking out
+- Then order a Soda but Cancel the Request when checking out

 Test Input Data:

--Input the value = "n" when prompted to reset Vending Machine
+- Input the value = "n" when prompted to reset Vending Machine

--Input the value="3" when prompted what product to purchase (soda)
+- Input the value="3" when prompted what product to purchase (soda)

--Input the values {quarter, quarter} --> i.e. enter 2 coins only of type quarter
+- Input the values {quarter, quarter} --> i.e. enter 2 coins only of type quarter

--Input the value = "y" when prompted to cancel the request
+- Input the value = "y" when prompted to cancel the request

 Expected result:

--The Product IS NOT dispensed
+- The Product IS NOT dispensed

--Coins Returned {quarter, quarter} (total value=50)
+- Coins Returned {quarter, quarter} (total value=50)

 ----------------------------------------------------